Royal Anthem (horse): 2000: five-year-old season

 After the Breeders' Cup race, his owner sent Royal Anthem to the Payson Park thoroughbred training facility near Indiantown, Florida, where his conditioning was taken over by U.S. Hall of Fame trainer Bill Mott, who had trained Royal Anthem's sire, Theatrical.
 In February 2000, the horse made his first start for Mott with a win in the Gulfstream Park Breeders' Cup Handicap under jockey Jerry Bailey.
 He was scheduled to compete in the March 25 Dubai Sheema Classic at Nad Al Sheba Racecourse, but a swollen tendon in his left foreleg prevented him from competing and ended his racing career.

 Stud career

 Royal Anthem was retired to stand at stud at Hopewell Farm in Midway, Kentucky.
 He stood at stud at in Kilkenny, Ireland, as a successful dual purpose sire.
 He moved to Beech Tree Stud in 2016.
 The best of his progeny is probably multiple Grade I winner Presious Passion.
-Royal Anthem is the damsire of Belmont Stakes winner Palace Malice.
+Royal Anthem is the damsire of Belmont Stakes winner Palace Malice and Spring Tennō Shō winner Justin Palace.

 He died of the influence of lymphangitis in his back leg in 2018.